LightForm-group/matflow-user-documentation/advanced_workflows.md

     script: <<script:/full/path/to/generate_input_file.py>>
 ```

+An example is given in [advanced_workflow.yaml](advanced_workflow.yaml), along with the alternative code which would be needed

+to achieve the same result without an input file generator.

 ## Output file parsers

 `output_file_parsers` is a shortcut for a python script which processes output files
 from previous steps.
 The function in the python script must have parameters for each of the files listed